PaulLaine/HeyAuto_Challenge/README.md

 With this implementation we could also think of some practices to handle different situation :
 - An incremental loading to progessively add every day/week/month/... to our tables, the information of the vehicles that has pass or not the validation process.
-- Storing our results into a different system like Microsoft Azure or Snowflake to
+- Storing our results into a different system like Microsoft Azure or Snowflake.

 ##### b.
 Automate our workflow with Airflow